Artistic Director, Conductor of Concert Choir

 Her work as a movement specialist in the training of choral singers has created unique opportunities for her to work with choirs and conductors from around the world.
 Her research on enhancing choral performance through movement training has led to the development of a comprehensive choral education philosophy, most clearly demonstrated through her work with a broad range of vocal ensembles including the Oregon Bach Festival’s Stangeland Family Youth Choral Academy, The Animato Choir of Lesvos, Greece, and The American Boychoir.
 In addition to her work as a conductor, she has also performed professionally as both vocal soloist and chorus member in London and the United States.
 She has sung for composers and conductors such as Aaron Copland, Helmuth Rilling, Mistlav Rostropovich, and Sir David Willcocks; and has had the opportunity to premiere works by Arvo Pärt, Krystof Penderecki, and a vocal chamber piece by Shostakovich conducted by Rostropovich in Carnegie Hall.
 She has been a member of the Oregon Bach Festival Berwick Chorus for many years, and while under the direction of Helmuth Rilling, were recipients of the Grammy award in 2000 for their performance of CREDO by Penderecki.
 Prior to her appointment to the St. Olaf faculty, she served for ten years as Associate Director of Choral Activities at the University of Nebraska-Lincoln.

-Fall Season Conductor of the Treble Choir
+Spring Conductor of the Treble Choir

 Ann C. Kay